A profile in bookshelves: Kimberly Moore begins tenure as dean of students

 After graduating in 2004, Moore was hired on full-time as the director of student affairs and Greek life and worked there for 14 years before making the shift, and five-hour drive, to Miami.

-But, Moore is no stranger to the ever-growing list of problems facing Miami’s culture, and is prepared both to tackle them head-on.
+But, Moore is no stranger to the ever-growing list of problems facing Miami’s culture, and is prepared to tackle them head-on.

 “Miami stood out in the sense that there’s a focus on the whole person,” Moore said.
 “It’s an academic and human experience.
 [But] Miami has a unique set of circumstances that make the work different here.”